anil-mawji/cpsc-217/README.md

-# python-exercises
+# cpsc-homework
-Homework for CPSC 217
+Homework for class